mozilla/glean/docs/user/focused-use-cases.md

 ## [Instrumenting Android Crashes With Glean](instrument-android-crashes-example.md)

-This is a simple example illustrating a strategy or method for instrumenting crashes in Android applictations using Glean.
+This is a simple example illustrating a strategy or method for instrumenting crashes in Android applications using Glean.